davisford/daisycentral/README.md

 ```

 #### Install Mongo-DB
-This [http://www.mongodb.org/display/DOCS/Ubuntu+and+Debian+packages] has the instructions for Ubuntu
+http://www.mongodb.org/display/DOCS/Ubuntu+and+Debian+packages has the instructions for Ubuntu.
+You can build from
+source or install the latest stable package from the 10Gen repo.
+Latter is recommended.

 After you install, you need to create the data directory: